General FAQs

 Education & Professional Development FAQs

-We are excited to announce our two keynote speakers are
+We are excited to announce that our two keynote speakers are John Register and Col. Nicole Malachowski.

 Participants will earn 13.5 CEUs for the live event.
-Additional CEUs can be earned for those who pre-register for preconference workshops taking place on Saturday, July 12.
+Additional CEUs can be earned by those who pre-register for preconference workshops on Saturday, July 11th.

 Every education session at ANC falls under one of four Key Areas.
 These are designed to help you choose training that best meets your professional needs.
-In 2015, USDA established minimum Professional Standards for annual training for school nutrition professionals, which must be in any, some, or all 4 of the Key Areas.
+In 2015, the USDA established minimum Professional Standards for annual training for school nutrition professionals, which must cover any, some, or all 4 Key Areas.

 A specific education/professional development plan and suggested areas of concentration should be determined with your supervisor or manager.
 If you and your manager agree on what sessions you will attend, you should be able to meet your annual training hours for 2025-2026 at ANC.

-Yes, all sessions that have a code listed on the training tracker grid count for professional standards AND the SNA Certificate and Credentialing programs.
+Yes, all sessions with a code listed on the training tracker grid count toward professional standards AND the SNA Certificate and Credentialing programs.
+Both programs are aligned with USDA Professional Standards.

 SNA is committed to targeting information, programs, and services to the needs of our members.
 All SNA members are assigned to a “section” based on your job and membership category.
 The section meetings have been designed to bring a key topic to the forefront for ANC attendees in that section.
 The Employee/Manager Section meeting has always been popular and well attended and the Major City Directors/Supervisors, District Directors/Supervisors, and State Agency section meetings will also include time for discussion on current priorities.
 We encourage all ANC attendees to attend the section meeting relevant to them.